 Mary and Don Russell have been happily married for an unusually high percentage of the years since 1970.
 Don is a retired software engineer and one of the founders of AllTech Medical Systems, which designs and manufactures medical imaging equipment for the Chinese domestic market.
-Don and Mary live near Cleveland, Ohio, with a tubby opinionated dachshund named Annie Fannie Sweet Feet.
-Annie is the model for the fictional Rosie in Dreamers of the Day, which Mary claims “includes the finest portrait of a 16-pound black and tan long-haired dachshund in modern American literature.”
+Don and Mary live near Cleveland, Ohio, and are seen here with their tubby, opinionated dachshund, Annie Fannie Sweet Feet.
+Annie was the model for the fictional Rosie in Dreamers of the Day, which Mary claims “includes the finest portrait of a 16-pound black and tan long-haired dachshund in modern American literature.”

 Their son Daniel was born in Zagreb in 1985.
 Dan is a graduate of Columbia College of Chicago’s superb film production program with concentrations in cinematography, editing and screenwriting.
 He is now a film and digital media editor with wide experience in television, movies, documentaries, and commercials.